-"Only you can be in control of your career and nobody cares more than you about your future."- Peter S. Fiske, Putting your Degree to Work
+"Only you can be in control of your career and nobody cares more than you about your future."

 Individual Development Plan for Postdoctoral Fellows

-The Individual Development Plan for postdocs was conceptualized by FASEB.
+The Individual Development Plan for postdocs was conceptualized by the Federation of American Societies for Experimental Biology (FASEB).
 Individual Development Plans, or IDPs, can help postdocs and mentors create a successful long-term strategy for postdoctoral training and career advancement.

 - Science Careers hosts an online tool for creating an individual development plan.
 Follow this link: myIDP